Polygon (MATIC) wallet

 Polygon's Current State

 Its success has also attracted some big names in the investment world.
-Mark Cuban is a prominent investor in Polygon, and prestigious investment firms like Sequoia Capital India and Steadview Capital are apparently ready to write checks.
+Mark Cuban is a prominent investor in Polygon, and prestigious investment firms like Sequoia Capital India and Steadview Capital are ready to write checks.

-Polygon is rapidly growing its utility, through integrating Optimistic Rollups and Validum Chains.
+Polygon is rapidly growing its utility through integrating Optimistic Rollups and Validum Chains.
 Acquisitions like the Ethereum scaling startup Mir for $400,000,000 are starting to pay off, with Polygon announcing the world's “fastest zero-knowledge layer 2” thanks to its new Plonky2 technology.

 Polygon Network Future